lokesh62/first-repo/README.md

 # first-repo
 # lokesh pentyala
-# This is the first repository .
+# This is the modified repo